Avalanche Skills Training AST-1 Course North Vancouver: Mount Seymour or Cypress Provincial Park

-The AST-1 course provides an avalanche decision making foundation for recreational backcountry skiers and snowboarders.
 Just getting into ski touring or split-boarding?
 Or maybe it’s been a few years and need a refresher with current techniques?
 This is the course for you.
-Our course is taught by certified professionals who work in guiding and SAR (Search and Rescue).
+Our courses are small in size and taught by highly experienced and certified avalanche course instructors.

-Our AST1 course is 2 full days in North Vancouver.
+Our AST-1 course is 2 full days in North Vancouver.
 The course is based on world leading content from the Canadian Avalanche Center.
-We cover all the AST1 theory and then focus on learning in the field with real world examples from guiding and SAR.
+Day 1 we cover all the AST-1 classroom theory and companion rescue training.
+Day 2 we spend in the backcountry of Mount Seymour or Cypress Provincial Park.
+Your instructor will let you know which park on Day 1.

 The course goals are: